 If you are suffering from familial hypercholesterolaemia (FH), on the other hand, the opaqueness that’s occurring in your eyes may be emulating the excessive lipids in your blood cholesterol.
 You also may have what’s called lipemia retinalis, which gives a milky look to your retina.
 This particular manifestation of the disease seems to be aggravated by diabetes.
 Treatment of your diabetes and blood glucose levels can greatly enhance and improve the health of your retinas.

 Diagnosis for Corneal Arcus

 A diagnosis for corneal arcus can be reached through an eye exam.
 A trained eye doctor visually checks your eyes using an industry-approved slit lamp.
 A complete oral history of your family’s experience with opaqueness or other eye problems can help your ophthalmologist discover the exact nature of your condition.
-Corneal Arcus always be evaluated with a thorough consultation and examination by a physician for an accurate diagnosis and treatment plan as it may be a symptom or sign of a serious illness or condition.
+Corneal Arcus always be evaluated with a thorough consultation and examination by a ophthalmologist or optometrist in NYC for an accurate diagnosis and treatment plan as it may be a symptom or sign of a serious illness or condition.

 Treatment for Corneal Arcus

-When you have associated eye disorders, your doctor may perform additional tests to rule out other conditions and find the cause of your eye discomfort.
+When you have associated eye disorders, your ophthalmologist or optometrist in NYC may perform additional tests to rule out other conditions and find the cause of your eye discomfort.
 But since arcus senilis is considered both normal and benign for the elderly, no treatment is required or recommended.